Rishabh-Gaud/Rishabh-Gaud/README.md

 - 🔭 I’m currently working on Think India as Full - stack developer
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning DSA
 - 👯 I’m looking to collaborate on webD project
 - 🤔 I’m looking for help with ML
 - 💬 Ask me about WEB DEV